 Tall pines and evergreen trees surround the resort.
 And you may even see some wildlife when you arrive.

-When you walk outside of the lobby, you will find the 15-foot waterfall right next to the pool.
+When you walk outside of the lobby, you will find a 15 foot waterfall right next to the Wilderness Lodge Pool area.

 Take a walk along the trail behind the pool and you may be able to see an Old Faithful-style geyser erupt.